Chinatown, Manhattan: Chinese exclusion period

 The early days of Chinatown were dominated by Chinese "tongs" (now sometimes rendered neutrally as "associations"), which were a mixture of clan associations, landsman's associations, political alliances (Kuomintang (Nationalists) vs Chinese Communist Party), and more secretly, crime syndicates.
 The associations started to give protection from anti-Chinese harassment.
 Each of these associations was aligned with a street gang.
 The associations were a source of assistance to new immigrants, giving out loans, aiding in starting businesses, and so forth.
-The associations formed a governing body named the Chinese Consolidated Benevolent Association (中華公所).
-Though this body was meant to foster relations between the Tongs, open warfare periodically flared between the On Leong (安良) and Hip Sing (協勝) tongs.
+The associations formed a governing body named the Chinese Consolidated Benevolent Association.
+Though this body was meant to foster relations between the Tongs, open warfare periodically flared between the On Leong and Hip Sing tongs.
 Much of the Chinese gang warfare took place on Doyers street.
-Gangs like the Ghost Shadows (鬼影) and Flying Dragons (飛龍) were prevalent until the 1990s.
+Gangs like the Ghost Shadows and Flying Dragons were prevalent until the 1990s.
 The Chinese gangs controlled certain territories of Manhattan's Chinatown.
-The On Leong (安良) and its affiliate Ghost Shadows (鬼影) were of Cantonese and Toishan descent, and controlled Mott, Bayard, Canal, and Mulberry Streets.
-The Flying Dragons (飛龍) and its affiliate Hip Sing (協勝) also of Cantonese and Toishan descent controlled Doyers, Pell, Bowery, Grand, and Hester Streets.
+The On Leong and its affiliate Ghost Shadows were of Cantonese and Toishan descent, and controlled Mott, Bayard, Canal, and Mulberry Streets.
+The Flying Dragons and its affiliate Hip Sing also of Cantonese and Toishan descent controlled Doyers, Pell, Bowery, Grand, and Hester Streets.
 Other Chinese gangs also existed, like the Hung Ching and Chih Kung gangs of Cantonese and Toishan descent, which were affiliated with each other and also gained control of Mott Street.
 Born to Kill, also known as the Canal Boys, a gang composed almost entirely of Vietnamese immigrants from the Vietnam War under the leadership of David Thai had control over Broadway, Canal, Baxter, Centre, and Lafayette Streets.
 Fujianese gangs also existed, such as the Tung On gang, which affiliated with Tsung Tsin, and had control over East Broadway, Catherine and Division Streets and the Fuk Ching gang affiliated with Fukien American controlled East Broadway, Chrystie, Forsyth, Eldridge, and Allen Streets.
 At one point, a gang named the Freemasons gang, which was of Cantonese descent, had attempted to claim East Broadway as its territory.